Bumps and bruises? Check.

 - Get a kettlebell.

 If you’ve been following Movement Duets for awhile this recommendation should come as no surprise. 🙂 I LOVE kettlebells**.
-Besides the fact that they’re just fun (that’s not just me, is it?), if you own 1-2 kettlebells, you’ve got yourself a universal gym.
+Besides the fact that they’re just fun (that’s not just me, is it?), if you own 1-2 kettlebells, you’ve got yourself a universal gym at your fingertips when a trip to the gym just isn’t happening that day.
 There are a lot of awesome benefits to kettlebell training, but I’ll save that for another article.
 Suffice it to say that you can get a total body strength and conditioning workout with one single implement.

 So, how does getting a kettlebell tie into working out with a toddler around?
 Kettlebells take up very little space and are portable.
 Often times what my kettlebell workouts look like at home with Jack is moving it around the room from space to space to get my exercise in before he reaches me once again — extra cardio, anybody?
 And when I’m in between sets or I’m doing a bodyweight exercise, I tip the kettlebell over onto the ground so that he doesn’t knock it over on himself.